microsoft/FabricRTIWorkshop/docs/workshop.md

 - Feature [documentation](<https://learn.microsoft.com/fabric/real-time-intelligence/dashboard-real-time-create>).

 ### Data Activator
-- We will to Set an Alert in our Real-time Dashboard to message me in Teams.
+- We will Set an Alert in our Real-time Dashboard to message me in Teams.
 Data Activator (code-name Reflex) is a no-code experience in Microsoft Fabric for automatically taking actions when patterns or conditions are detected in changing data.
 It monitors data in Power BI reports, Eventstreams items and Real-time Dashboards, for when the data hits certain thresholds or matches other patterns.
 It then automatically takes appropriate action such as alerting users or kicking off Power Automate workflows.
 - Some common use cases are:
   - Run Ads when same-store sales decline.
   - Alert store managers to move food from failing freezers before it spoils.